JuanCervantesAla/Netflix/README.md

+#Netflix Clone

+This repository is a legal clone just for educational content. it is not being used in any illegal actions.
+For the webcode class (Programación para internet) Cucei Made in react
+Juan Cervantes🦎

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.